ManneN1/PartyAbilityBars/README.md

 Improved WoTLK Party Ability Bars
 ================================

-By Vendethiel and Lawz.
+By Vendethiel, Lawz and ManneN.
 Original by Kollektiv.

 ### Instructions